Jennow House: Magnus(sen) family

 The property was home to 29 residents in three households at the 1840 census.
 Emil Z. Svitzer (1805-1886), a timber merchant, resided on the ground floor with his wife Ida Sophie Switzer (née Holstein), their three children (aged two to six), a clerk, a male servant and three maids.
 Nicolai Jonathan Meinert, another merchant (grosserer), resided on the first floor with his wife Mette Christine (née Tang), their 10 children (aged seven to 21) and three maids.
-One of the children was the later astronomer Frederik Vilhelm August Meinert and another one was the ophilantropist Mathilde Meinert.
+One of the children was the later zoologist Frederik Vilhelm August Meinert and another one was the ophilantropist Mathilde Meinert.
 Jacob Frederik Magnus, a third merchant (grosserer), resided on the second floor with his wife Charlotte Amalie Magnus født Soldenfeldt, their two-year-old daughter and one maid.

 Lieutenant Colonel F. A. Schleppegrell (1792–1850) lived in the building from 1844 to 1847.
 Minister of Internal Affairs Peter Georg Bang (1797–1861) lived in the building in 1849.

 The property was home to 36 residents in four households at the 1850 census.
 Jacob Frederik Magnusen, a merchant (grosserer), resided on the ground floor with his wife Charlotte Amalie Magnusen (née Soldenfeldt), their two children (aged nine and 12) and two maids.
 Johannes Lauritz Hyllerup Geltzer (1799–1878), a major in the Royal Artillery Brigade, resided on the first floor with his wife Louise Henriette Magarethe Geltser (née Hindenburg), their five children (aged four to 12), a niece, his parents-in-law and two maids.
 Andreas Vilhelm Andersen, another merchant (grosserer), resided on the second floor with his wife Sophie Frederikkke Andersen (née Tikjøb), their four children (aged three to six), one male servant and two maids.
 Christine Hansen, a concierge, resided in the side wing with her five children (aged 12 to 26) and three caretakers.